oOosys/PythoOon/README.md

 - https://github.com/oOosys/PythoOon_ColoOorPalette
 - https://github.com/oOosys/PythoOon_oOoNamespaceDictionary
 # Motivation
-## Why PythoOon ?
-Why has oOo adopted Python programming language as the engine for its oOoCodingStyle ?
+<b>Why PythoOon ?
+Why has oOo adopted Python programming language as the engine for its oOoCodingStyle ? </b><br>
 Because Python is the only programming language with extremely huge amount of "batteries included".
 If the goal is to refrain from re-inventing the wheel and rewriting anything from scratch to adapt it to own needs, it is the only making sense available choice in shaping the own computer system to understand the Oop (i.e. me, the Operator), instead of learning system's language.

 <b>Another quite important property of Python is that LLMs are best at coding using Python ... way better than writing code in any other programming language (except maybe C, C++)</b>